Adi-Narayan/Minecraft-with-Computer-Vision/README.md

    ```
 2. Position yourself in front of the webcam.
 3. Perform gestures to control inputs:
-   - I have interchanged 'Ctrl' and 'Shift' in my game for my accessibility, # MAKE SURE YOU CHANGE THIS PART IN YOUR GAME OR IN THE CODE!
+   - I have interchanged 'Ctrl' and 'Shift' in my game for my accessibility, **MAKE SURE YOU CHANGE THIS PART IN YOUR GAME OR IN THE CODE!**
    - Squat to press 'Ctrl'.
    - Raise both hands to jump ('Space').
-   - Bring hands close together and move them up/down for mouse cursor movement.
+   - Bring your hands close together and move them up/down for mouse cursor movement.
    - Adjust arm angles for left/right clicks.
    - Move legs to simulate walking or running.